groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/searching/search-options.md

 url: search/net/search-options
 title: Search options
 weight: 22
-description: "This article shows search options that can be specified in an instance of the SearchOptions."
+description: "This article describes the search options that can be specified in an instance of the SearchOptions class."
 keywords: Search options
 productName: GroupDocs.Search for .NET
 hideChildren: False